shilohc/rss2018-team4/assets/posts/lab8.md

 Throughout the course, planning and control algorithms were implemented to autonomously drive a robotic RC car; however, they were largely implemented under the assumption that a LIDAR capable of accurately determining distances to obstacles was available.
 However, lidars are expensive and relatively inaccessible; it would be optimal to devise some sort of navigation policy capable of directing the robot given only images from relatively inexpensive cameras.
 Thus, our hypothesis for this lab was as follows:

-### Hypothesis/Goal - A deep neural network can be trained such that it is capable of autonomously driving a robot through an unknown environment using only camera images.
+### Hypothesis/Goal - A deep neural network can be trained such that it is capable of autonomously driving a robot through an unknown environment using only camera images of the environment.

 ## Proposed Approach - [Insert Author]

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nam sed consequat ligula.
 Aliquam erat volutpat.
 Cras iaculis diam vitae nunc ultricies, et egestas lorem eleifend.
 Ut sit amet leo vitae libero maximus molestie non ac nunc.
 Ut ac mi ante.
 Vivamus convallis convallis neque, sit amet sollicitudin arcu bibendum sit amet.
 Phasellus finibus dolor vitae leo cursus, eu lobortis nisl blandit.
 Quisque tincidunt et nisi a hendrerit.
 Sed et nunc quis neque egestas sollicitudin.
 Curabitur auctor bibendum odio.
 Proin aliquam cursus metus, at fermentum tellus luctus vel.
 Morbi ut mi id augue lacinia faucibus.

 ### Initial Setup - [Insert Author]
-#### Division of Work/Pipeline - Eleanor Pence
+#### Code Pipeline - Eleanor Pence

 The first step in the process of training the DNN to drive with camera input only was to design the labeling algorithm.
 This work was done during an all-group brainstorming session in lab.
 Once a labeling method had been decided on, Shiloh and Shannon began the implementation of the labeling algorithm, while Eleanor and Akhilan worked on prototyping the DNN and writing scripts for training and inference.

 After that, the team entered a phase in which the labeling scheme and training were repeatedly refined.
-In each case, Shiloh would typically make modifications to the labeling code, and a team member would re-label the data.
-This resulted in a pickled version of several numpy arrays, which included the newly labeled data, being added to the git repository, which Akhilan would use to re-train the DNN.
-Real-world testing and further discussion with the whole team in the Stata center basement would typically yield further potential ideas for improvements, which would then be implemented in much the same way before, until desired performance was achieved.
+In each case, the labeling code was modified, and a team member would re-label the data.
+This resulted in a pickled version of several numpy arrays, which included the newly labeled data, being added to the git repository, which was to re-train the DNN.
+Real-world testing and further discussion with the team would typically yield further potential ideas for improvements, which would then be implemented in much the same way before, until desired performance was achieved.

 ### Technical Approach - [Insert Author]